dl-solarity/docs/docs/getting-started/guides/diamond/diamond.md

 * This structure facilitates the conversion of upgradeable contracts into diamond-compatible ones.
 * Facets can effortlessly manage multiple storages, allowing for more flexible and powerful contract interactions and data handling.

 Additionally, there are cases when you might require an **initializable** facet.
 To facilitate this, inherit from the `InitializableStorage` contract, which can be imported from our Diamond module.
-This allows the use of  `initialize` and `onlyInitializing` modifiers, similar to those in standard upgradeable contracts.
+This allows the use of `initializer`, `reinitializer`, and `onlyInitializing` modifiers, similar to those in standard upgradeable contracts.
 When you add a new facet through the `diamondCut`, the initialization process is designed to be executed a single time, preventing reinitialization and maintaining the facet's state integrity.

 #### 4 Presets

 It's important to secure the `diamondCut` function in your Diamond.
 To achieve this, consider using our `OwnableDiamond` preset.
-This preset inherits the `OwnableDiamondStorage` and uses the `onlyOwner` modifier from it, ensuring that only the owner can manage facets and selectors.
+This preset inherits the OZ's `Ownable` and uses the `onlyOwner` modifier from it, ensuring that only the owner can manage facets and selectors.

 #### 5 Predefined facets/storages

-If you want your Diamond to behave like an `ERC20`, `ERC721`, or other popular standard, check out our constantly evolving list of predefined facets and storages.
-It might have what you need, saving you time in development.
+There are several facets implemented in the library to help with development:

 <table>
   <thead>